Metempsychosis -- full rpg ruleset -- work in progress

 Confused -- lose or misuse action for 1 or more turns but can defend oneself.

-Hallucinating -- potentially rendering defenseless.
+Hallucinating -- potentially rendering defenseless, if experiencing catatonia.
 Cause penalty to actions depending on degree of failure to save (5% per degree of failure).

 Intoxicated: depends on source, potentially rendering defenseless

-Disoriented-- typically 1 turn with penalty to skill/ability checks
+Disoriented-- typically 1 turn with penalty to skill/ability checks/saves (5% per degree of failure)

 Staggered - typically 1 turn losing reaction (no A/O, counters, counter spells, or ability to shield/heal other as reaction); taking damage or receiving healing ends the staggered effect

-Stunned* - typically 1 turn of losing all action
+Stunned* - typically 1 turn of losing all action; cannot be stunned two rounds in a row

-Knocked out* -- typically 2 or more turns of unconsciousness
+Knocked out* -- typically 1 or more turns of unconsciousness without intervention

 Asleep* -- unconscious but damage awakens, allies can awaken without dealing damage